-4.1 A liquid penetrant is applied evenly over the surface being tested and allowed to enter open discontinuities.
-After a suitable dwell time, the excess surface penetrant is removed with water and the surface is dried prior to the application of a dry or nonaqueous developer.
-A developer is then applied, drawing the entrapped penetrant out of the discontinuity and staining the developer.
+- 4.1 A liquid penetrant is applied evenly over the surface being examined and allowed to enter open discontinuities.
+After a suitable dwell time, the excess surface penetrant is removed with water and the surface is dried prior to the application of a developer.
+A developer is then applied, drawing the entrapped penetrant out of the discontinuities and staining the developer.
 If an aqueous developer is to be employed, the developer is applied prior to the drying step.
-The test surface is then examined visually under black light in a darkened area to determine the presence or absence of indications.
-(Warning-Fluorescent penetrant examination shall not follow a visible penetrant examination unless the procedure has been qualified in accordance with 9.2, because visible dyes may cause deterioration or quenching of fluorescent dyes.)
+After application of the developer, a suitable development time is allowed to permit the entrapped penetrant to exit from the discontinuities.
+The test surface is then examined visually under adequate illumination to determine the presence or absence of indications. - 4.2 The selection of specific water-washable penetrant process parameters depends upon the nature of the application, conditions under which the examination is to be performed, availability of processing equipment, and type of materials to perform the examination.
+(Warning-A controlled method for applying water and disposing of the water is essential.)